PKuziola/flights/README.md

 # 🔑Setup

+Remember to add GCP service accout .json key as secret to authenticate Google Cloud Platform.

 In order to have the job running on the GCP you have to do the following

 **Have service account with required permissions, you need following roles:**